China Fiber Distribution Box Manufacturers & Suppliers

 When it comes to features, the plastic fiber distribution box is resistant to ultraviolet rays and rains.
 It can, therefore, safely house splice, adapter ports, and PLC splitters.
 You can consider this type of box if you want solid protection for your system.

 Bwinners metal fiber distribution box, as the name implies has a metallic body.
-Typically, the
+Typically, the surface should be cold-rolled steel or simply stainless steel, of course, with an electro-statics plastic-spray surface.

 The box performs four important functions namely distribution, cross-connection, termination, and splicing.